curl/everything-curl/usingcurl/connections/name.md

 use for its DNS requests.

 These `--dns-*` options are advanced and are only meant for people who know what they are doing and understand what these options do.
-But they offer customizable DNS name resolution operations.
+They offer customizable DNS name resolution operations.